energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    Computed based on the supplementary data of the PEN 2050 :cite:`PEN2050`.

 ..
 [11c]
-   The price of electricity exports is assumed to be equal to 90% of the price of electricity imports, to account for cross-border tariffs.
+   The costs of electricity exports is assumed to be equal to 90% of the costs of electricity imports, to account for cross-border tariffs.

 Export of electrofuels